dherault/angelnamer/README.md

 # angelnamer
-A simnple way to give a name
+A simple way to give a name